Credit

 Payment History

 Your payment history is the record of late payments to your creditors.
-Payment history clearly shows a lender how well you stick to your loan agreement, which is why a positive payment history most significant impact on your credit score.
+Your history clearly shows a lender how well you stick to your installment loan agreement, which is why a positive payment history has the most significant impact on your credit score.

 Credit Utilization

-A credit utilization ratio displays how much of your available credit you are using.
+A credit utilization ratio displays how much of your total credit limit you are using.
 Let’s say that you have a credit card with a max credit limit of $1,000.
-At the end of your billing cycle, the balance on your card is $250.
+At the end of your billing cycle, the available credit balance on your card is $250.
 That means that your credit utilization is 25%.

 Credit History